 Graphic design by April Greiman

 I designed the California Drop Cloth logo in 1978.
 It’s basically just my handwriting.
 We used it a lot and the logo became very recognizable in the 1970’s, but styles change and by the 80’s we were looking for an upgraded graphic style.
+Around 1982 we hired noted graphic designer April Greiman to create stationery, business

 Half Moon Bay by California Drop Cloth

 Orders for Half Moon Bay were almost always painted by Leonard Pollikof, even after we had many painters on staff.
 Leonard was six-foot-six and had a very long reach, enabling him to draw the large curved strokes across our 60 inch wide tables.
+The ground color was scrubbed solid with a large sponge.

 Ciccolini

-Ciccolini by California Drop Cloth
+Ambrose by California Drop Cloth

 Ambrose

 Ambrose features one of our primary techniques: dry-brush application with a wallpaper brush.
 We used Ameritone brand latex house paint, thinned to the consistency of milk.
 After dipping the brush we wiped it several times on scrap fabric until the right dryness was achieved before making a stroke.
-If the brush was too wet the yardage would be ruined.
-Too dry and it would take multiple passes, which ruined the texture.
+If the brush was too wet the

 Sand and Shells

 Sand and Shells was one of our most popular patterns.
 We first painted the curved strokes with a foam brush, bleeding two colors together.
 Then, with a wallpaper brush, we dry-brushed the background color.
-The final touch was to splatter some of the background color over the entire piece, creating the “sand” on top of the shells.
+The final touch was to splatter some of the background color over the entire piece, creating the “sand” on top of the